gpratte/texastoc-v3-client/README.md

 TODO the rest of the instructions to deploy to production

-## Current Branch: 08-clock-polling
+## Current Branch: 09-show-both-the-original-and-chopped-payouts-points
-Moved back to polling the clock instead of web socket communication.
+Show the original payouts/points with strikethrough and the chopped payouts/points